KieranHarper/Yakka/README.md

     // if you can, report progress periodically like this: process.progress(0.5) // percent 0..1

+    // or if you have to, provide progress via polling like this: process.progress {
+        return 0.5
+    }

     // where it makes sense, check for cancellation and bail if process.shouldCancel {